csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 &lt;div class="[ foo  foo--bar ]  [ baz  baz--foo ]"&gt;
 </code></pre>

-If these rules seem a little convoluted—and they might—feel free to experiment with your own.
+If these rules seem a little convoluted — and they might — feel free to experiment with your own.
 You could simplify it right down to ‘any groups always need enclosing’, like so: